haiderali02/Text-Detector-From-Images/README.md

 This project can be use to detect text from images.
 Underneath the hood, this is using Google MLKit and Vision Kit

 # Initial Setups
-Clone the repository
+1. Clone the repository
-Hit pod install command in project directory
+2. Hit pod install command in project directory
-Build & Run
-Build, run and enjoy!
+3. Build, run and enjoy!